○ 10 min read

 Even if you are no stranger to the gym, you need to let your muscles recover.
-Naturally-derived methods are techniques that you can use on a regular basis to help overcome occasional inflammation from exercise and exertion without creating any kind of dependency.
-They are gentle but powerful, simple but effective, and can easily be incorporated into your workout routine whether you are a seasoned pro, weekend warrior, or just getting started.
+Naturally-derived methods are techniques that you can use on a regular basis to help overcome discomfort from exercise and exertion without creating any kind of dependency.
+They are gentle but powerful and can easily be incorporated into your workout routine whether you are a seasoned pro, weekend warrior, or just getting started.

 As most workouts tighten the muscles as they tone, stretching is probably the most common approach and a likely place to start.
 Light stretching as a part of your warm-up before your exercise routine can keep muscle groups from becoming overly tight and help maintain flexibility.

-After your workout or even the next day, if you are feeling typical soreness, stretching can help to lengthen your muscle tissues and loosen any tight attachment sites where repetitive motions can result in increased tension.
+After your workout or even the next day, if you are feeling typical soreness, stretching can help to lengthen your muscle tissues and loosen any tight attachment sites where repetitive motions can result in increased soreness.
 Although you don’t need any special equipment to stretch your muscles, you can add special tools to assist you in your stretching routine.
-Foam rollers, resistance bands, and exercise balls can be useful and can even make stretching more effective and enjoyable.
+Foam rollers, exercise bands and balls can be useful and can even make stretching more enjoyable.

-Massage therapy is a primo way to move common soreness out of the muscle tissues and may also help reduce occasional exercise-induced inflammation.
+Massage therapy is a primo way to move common soreness out of the muscle tissues.
 It helps to soothe the nerves and can even encourage the affected muscle fibers to produce more mitochondria in the cells, resulting in a cascade of benefits for post-workout recovery.
 Massaging also helps to promote circulation, which brings blood and oxygen to the area, helping the body in cleaning up and repairing everyday wear and tear on cells and muscle tissues.

 You can go to a sports massage therapist if you are in training for athletic competitions or if you have really specific needs, but any kind of licensed massage therapist should be helpful.
 Don’t underestimate the free and readily available possibility of learning to massage your own muscles to help you recover after a workout.
 Of course, you won’t be able to reach everything, but you can get the circulation moving on your arms, shoulders, legs, feet, abs, and other areas depending on your body type and physical abilities.
 A few techniques to look into are effleurage, percussion, acupressure, and trigger point therapy.